 Whether you have lost one tooth or all your teeth, you want to find the best replacement option available.
 In most cases that will be dental implants.
 What exactly are they?
-Dental implants are small, artificial tooth roots made of titanium that can be surgically placed into your jawbone and then covered with a prosthetic tooth—generally an all-porcelain crown.
+Dental implants in Aurora, IL are small, artificial tooth roots made of titanium that can be surgically placed into your jawbone and then covered with a prosthetic tooth—generally an all-porcelain crown.
 No one will be able to tell they are not your natural teeth.
 In fact, they also function like your natural teeth.
 You will be able to eat anything you want without the problems you typically see with removable dentures.

 Because dental implants replace the entire tooth, they’re able to offer a number of advantages compared to regular bridges and dentures: